YJX-Research/ControlFoley_test/README.md

 - 🎧 Reference-Based Audio Control (AC-V2A)
   Audio generation conditioned on reference audio, with timbre consistent with the reference audio and temporally synchronized with video contents.

-- 📝 Text-to-Audio Generation (TTA)
+- 📝 Text-to-Audio Generation (T2A)
   Generate audio directly from text prompts as an additional capability of the unified framework.

 <hr style="border: none; border-top: 3px solid #333; margin: 16px 0;">